Lucy Young

-Lucy Young (born September 9, 1954 in Waterbury, Connecticut) is an American naval officer.
+Lucy Young (born September 9, 1954, in Waterbury, Connecticut) is an American naval officer.
 In 1980 she became the first woman to qualify in Naval Air Combat Maneuvering (ACM).
 After that, she became an ACM instructor.
 At that time, female aviators were forbidden from combat duty stations.
 After she retired from the Navy, she got a job at a legacy carrier and became one of the first female captains.

-Females had first been allowed to fly military aircraft in 1974.
+Women had first been allowed to fly military aircraft in 1974.

-The first female pilots to be qualified in any type of aircraft have been graduated by the United States Air Force in 1978.
+The first female pilots to be qualified in any type of aircraft were graduated by the United States Air Force in 1978.

 Female military personnel were first authorized to be posted to combat stations in 1993.

 Early life and professional trainings

 Lucy Young was born in Waterbury, Connecticut (on September 9, 1954).
 She grew up in Roxbury, Connecticut, attending Shepaug Valley High School in Washington, Connecticut.
 Lucy was selected for a four-year Navy ROTC scholarship to study at Purdue University from which she graduated in 1976 with a B.S. degree.
 After graduation, she was commissioned an ensign in the US Navy and sent to 42d Attack Squadron (VA-42) at NAS Oceana, Virginia.

 Lucy Young was selected for flight training in August 1976, she reported to Pensacola, Florida in October 1976.
 Flying the T-28 Trojan and the T-44 King Air, ENS Young won her wings of gold in October 1977, after which she was selected for Jet Aircraft Transition Training.